identix-space/Everscale-SSI-Contest-Stage4/README.md

 # Introduction

-We are building SSI infratructure for the Everscale blockchain network.
-This repo represents our technical stack according to [Everscale SSI Stage 4 contest](https://forum.freeton.org/t/freeton-self-sovereign-identity-framework-stage-4/12415).
+We are building SSI infrastructure for the Everscale blockchain network.
+This repo represents our technical stack according to the [Everscale SSI Stage 4 contest](https://forum.freeton.org/t/freeton-self-sovereign-identity-framework-stage-4/12415).

 Working prototype: [pass.identix.space](https://pass.identix.space/)